utkarsh0830/Wallpaper_app/README.md

 # wallpaper

-A wallpaper app to set on mobile
+A wallpaper app which fetch wallpaper on real time using Pixels Api and u can set on SmartPhone Home and lock Screen.

 ## Getting Started